 Stripes anyone?
 I used parchment paper to cover strips of the cake after I chilled it to firm the buttercream up, then pressed toasted coconut flakes onto the exposed buttercream, removed the excess and then took the paper off..
 Really easy way to create a bold impression.
 And if you some reason you’re not a coconut fan but are still reading this post then you can substitute sprinkles or chocolate shavings and create a similar decoration scheme for a different cake.

 The dreamiest creamiest coconut cake ever.

-- 2 cups cake flour plus extra for pans,
+- 2 1/2 cup all-purpose flour plus extra for pans,

 - 1 1/2 teaspoons baking powder